brokensandals/object-graph-as-json/README.md

 These should be interpreted in the same way as `type` = `"object"` except:

 - The original object's `typeof` is implied to be `object`.
-- The `constructor` field will not be included, since it is implied to be `Array`.
 - The `prototype` field will not be included, since it is implied to be `Array.prototype`.
 - The `length` field will not be included, since it is assumed to equal the highest index plus 1 and to be writable but not enumerable or configurable and not an accessor.